 More flight delays, cancellations for US airlines in April

-Cancelled and delayed flights rose in April on the nation's leading airlines, and so did consumer complaints, according to figures released Wednesday by the U.S. Department of Transportation.
-The rate of cancelled flights nearly doubled to 1.6 per cent in April compared to the same month in 2016.
+Canceled and delayed flights rose in April on the nation's leading airlines, and so did consumer complaints, according to figures released Wednesday by the U.S. Department of Transportation.
+The rate of canceled flights nearly doubled to 1.6 percent in April compared to the same month in 2016.

 Add your comments below